 Instructions

-- Turn the dough out onto a work surface and divide into 8 roughly equal-sized pieces.
+- Turn the dough onto a work surface and divide into 8 roughly equal-sized pieces.
 Roll each piece into a 12-inch rope.
-Use a sharp knife to cut each rope into roughly 8 pieces (about 1 -1 ½ inches each).
+Use a sharp knife to cut each rope into approximately 8 pieces (about 1 -1 ½ inches each).
 These will become the bagel bites.

 - Using the palm of your hand for friction, roll each individual dough piece into a smooth ball.
 Place the bagel bites on the prepared baking sheets.
 Cover with a clean kitchen towel and let rest for 20 minutes while you prepare the next step.